WillKWL/2023_IMI_BIGDataAIHUB/Task2B/README.md

 ## 3) Data preparation

-- See more details about pipeline to prepare data from [Task 2A README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task2A)
+- See more details about the pipeline to prepare data from [Task 2A README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task2A)
   - Fix data types
   - Treat missing values
   - Derived attributes based on domain knowledge